wanxinzzz/Denseflow_opencv3/README.md

 # or you can set some parameters
 ./get_flow_gpu -f=ex.avi -x=img/x -y=img/y -i=img/i -b=20 -t=1 -d=0 -s=1 -h=0 -w=0
 ```
-All images will be saved in ./img/
+All images will be saved in *./img/* default.